advosama/control_5relay_esp32s_siri_webserver_ios14_googleassation/README.md

 then i testd on ESPAsyncWebServer its work fine

+i check it
+after i upload the code to the board
+1- i open the serial monitor and copy my ip address
+2- i open a new tab on browser and log in to my ip address for example (192.168.8.105)

+now i can control the 5 of relays and switch it on or off

-but i can't get the way to add asingil switch on ios14 for all of 5 relays whail im using 220v ??
+but i can't get the way to add asingle switch on ios14 for all of 5 relays whail im using 220v ??

-pleas help me with the home kit
+pleas help me with the home kit !!